timklge/karoo-powerbar/README.md

 If you are using a Karoo 3, you can use [Hammerhead's sideloading procedure](https://support.hammerhead.io/hc/en-us/articles/31576497036827-Companion-App-Sideloading) to install the app:

-1. Open the [releases page](https://github.com/timklge/karoo-powerbar/releases) on your phone's browser, long-press the `app-release.apk` link and share it with the Hammerhead Companion app.
+1. Using the browser on your phone, long-press [this download link](https://github.com/timklge/karoo-powerbar/releases/latest/download/app-release.apk) and share it with the Hammerhead Companion app.
 2. Your karoo should show an info screen about the app now.
 Press "Install".

 If you are using a Karoo 2, you can use manual sideloading: